carpentries-incubator/workflows-nextflow/episodes/02-workflow_parameters.md

 ## Parameter File

 If we have many parameters to pass to a script it is best to create a parameters file.
-Parameters are stored in JSON or YAML format.
-JSON and YAML are data serialization languages, that are a way of storing data objects and structures, such as the `params` object in a file.
+Parameters can be stored in JSON format.
+JSON is a data serialization language, that is a way of storing data objects and structures, such as the `params` object in a file.

 The `-params-file` option is used to pass the parameters file to the